ceejbot/tomato/README.md

 * Get a key: `tomato get <dotted.key> <file>`
 * Set a key: `tomato set <dotted.key> <value> <file>`
 * Delete a key: `tomato rm <dotted.key> <file>` (with lots of aliases for `rm`)
+* Append to array: `tomato append <dotted.key> <value> <file>`
+* Check if key exists: `tomato exists <dotted.key> <file>` (exit codes for shell scripts)
+* List keys: `tomato keys <dotted.key> <file>`

-The `set` and `rm` subcommands modify the input file in place.
+The `set`, `rm`, and `append` subcommands modify the input file in place.
 Thanks to the magic of [toml_edit](https://lib.rs/crates/toml_edit), they do so without disturbing whitespace and comments.

 By default tomato emits data a form suitable for immediate use in bash scripts.
 Strings are unquoted, for instance.
 The `bash` format generates output suitable for `eval` inside bash.
 Use this for arrays and associative arrays.
 If you need to consume more complex output, you might select `json` format and pipe the results to `jq`.
 And of course if you need TOML, use `toml`.

 ## Keys

 What is this dotted key notation, you ask?
-Sort of jq-ish, but more toml.
+Sort of jq-ish, but more TOML.
 Specifically:

 - All valid TOML keys are valid `tomato` keys.
 - TOML keys may be either bare, quoted, or dotted.
 (Though shell quoting rules still apply.)